nathanalam/gum/docs/index.md

         When you first run the GUM (below), your system may also prompt you to grant accessibility and screen recording permissions to the application.
 You may need to restart the process a few times as you grant these permissions.

+    === "LM Studio (local)"
+        Run an OpenAI-compatible server from LM Studio, then point GUM at it using the GUM env vars below (no SGLang required).

+        ```bash
+        # in LM Studio: start the local server (defaults to http://127.0.0.1:1234/v1)

+        # configure GUM to use LM Studio locally
+        > export MODEL_NAME="gemma-2-2b-it"       # or your chosen LM Studio model name
+        > export USER_NAME="Full Name"
+        > export GUM_LM_API_BASE="http://127.0.0.1:1234/v1"
+        > export GUM_LM_API_KEY="lm-studio"       # any non-empty string works by default

+        # start GUM
+        > gum
+        ```

+        Note: If your local model is text-only, the Screen observer's vision calls may log transcription/summary failures; this is expected.
+Proposition generation still works using text chat completions.

     Start the GUM listening process up through the Terminal app:

     ```bash